Frequently asked questions

 How is my £1 spent?

-25.50% of every lottery ticket, QuickWin game and online scratch card purchased is donated by Health South West CIC to People’s Health Trust.
-In 2021, 24.68% was spent on prizes, 49.82% was spent on expenses and the annual proceeds from the lottery was £1.7million.
+25.50% of every lottery ticket, QuickWin game and online scratch card purchased is donated by The Southern Health CIC to People’s Health Trust.
+In 2021, 24.19% was spent on prizes, 50.31 was spent on expenses and the annual proceeds from the lottery was £1.7 million.
 The odds of winning the jackpot is 1 in 2.1M and the odds of winning any prize is 1 in 9.7.
-The winning numbers are selected using an approved lottery ball machine except in exceptional circumstances when an approved random number generator (RNG) may be used, (during Covid19 lockdown for example).
-The QuickWin game is determined by an RNG.
+The winning numbers for the Health Lottery and QuickWin game are selected using an approved random number generator (RNG). .
 The odds of winning a jackpot is 1 in 2.1M and the odds of winning any prize is 1 in 6.
 Scratchcards have odds of winning attached to each game, with each Jackpot found in the terms and conditions on The Health Lottery Website.
 More information can be found on The Health Lottery website.

 Can I choose which charity my 25 pence goes to?

 The grant-making process is determined by our partner charity, People's Health Trust.
 Local needs and requirements are taken fully into account, and every region in Great Britain will benefit.
 The entire process is transparent and The Health Lottery players can find out which areas have benefited, and when, through the People's Health Trust website.

 How will I know where the 25p charity contribution of my £1 ticket goes?